nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-09-MibiNet-CEPLAS-StartYourARC/Block03a-ARCCommander-HandsOn.md

 arc --version
 ```

-:bulb: If you see a warning at any of these, let me know.
+:bulb: If you see a warning at any of these, let us know.

 ---